russellsch/iroiroiro/docs/design.md

 Each implementation step includes the applicable requirement checks.
 Implementation of live preview starts after verification of the settings writer and recovery functions.

+Each step also updates the documents for the behavior that it implements.
+Installation instructions are written when the package command becomes available.
+Verification then uses those instructions with the actual VSIX.

 ### 13.2 Verification groups

 | Group | Evidence |